#mod-manager #minecraft #curse-forge #github #modrinth

 If some mod is supposed to be compatible with your game version and mod loader, but ferium does not download it, create an issue if you think it's a bug.

-If you suspect the author has not specified compatible versions or mod loaders, you can disable the game version or mod loader checks by using the --ignore-game-version and/or --ignore-mod-loader flags when adding the mod, or manually setting check_game_version and/or check_mod_loader to false for the specific mod in the config file.
+If you suspect the author has not specified compatible versions or mod loaders, you can disable the game version or mod loader checks by using the --ignore-game-version and/or --ignore-mod-loader flags when adding a single mod, or manually setting check_game_version and/or check_mod_loader to false for the specific mod in the config file.

 For example, Just Enough Items does not specify the mod loader for older Minecraft versions such as 1.12.2.
-In this case, you would add JEI by running ferium add 238222 --dont-check-mod-loader so that the mod loader check is disabled.
+In this case, you would add JEI by running ferium add 238222 --ignore-mod-loader so that the mod loader check is disabled.

 You can also manually disable the mod loader (and/or game version) check(s) in the config like so: